ericmikkelsen/ericmikkelsen.github.io/resume.md

 layout: page
 title: Resume
 permalink: /resume
 excerpt: Am I proficient in CSS 3 or HTML 5?
+Where did I work?
 Find out answers to these questions and more on my resume!
 workhistory:
  - heading: Mightybytes
    position: Web Developer